Does CBD Work for Sleep Apnea?

 The most conventional treatment for sleep apnea is a mask known as a continuous positive airway pressure device (CPAP).
 It fits on the nose or the mouth and keeps an individual’s airway open by gently blowing into this airway as the patient sleeps(46).

-The use of a CPAP is an effective treatment for sleep apnea.
+The use of a CPAP is an effective and proven treatment for sleep apnea and its serious complications.

 Surgery is another treatment option prescribed to patients.
 However, the most common surgical procedures, particularly obstructive sleep apnea, do not have a high success rate(47).